-Considering how heavily my artistic process relies on representation, it may sound odd when I claim that my artwork is as much about the gaps in that representation as the representation itself.
+For all that it is far more realistic than abstract, my artwork is as much about the gaps in that representation as the representation itself.
 These gaps are both literal and figurative.

 The literal gaps are relevant to how often I work with altered books, polyptychs, and other artworks in which it is at least difficult to view the entire surface at once.
 Within comics there is a convention that the space between panels and the panels’ relative sizes subtly indicate the passage of time.
 Many of my artworks from the last decade work in a similar manner to emphasize the relationship between past and present through their forced proximity.